Häagen-Dazs: Origin of brand name

-"Häagen-Dazs" is an invented pseudo-Scandinavian phrase coined by the American Reuben Mattus, in a quest for a brand name that he claimed was Danish-sounding.
-However, the company's pronunciation of the name ignores the letters "ä" and "s", and letters like "ä" or digraphs like "zs" do not exist in Danish.
+"Häagen-Dazs" is an invented pseudo-Scandinavian phrase coined by the Polish-American Reuben Mattus, in a quest for a brand name that he claimed was Danish-sounding.
+However, the letter "ä" and the digraph "zs" do not exist in Danish.
 (Note: The term does not exist in the Danish or any other known language; and Danish has neither an umlaut ä (the ligature æ is the corresponding counterpart; ä is used in Swedish orthography) nor the zs digraph (the digraph zs exists only in Hungarian, and represents the voiced postalveolar fricative /ʒ/, a sound which does not exist natively in Scandinavian languages, and would be represented only in loanwords and according to the source language's orthography, such as the English zh or the French j); the umlaut is typical of German while the digraph is typical of Hungarian.
 Applying the rules of German and Hungarian orthography to the first and second word respectively would result in the pronunciations /de/ and /hu/.
 In Norwegian "hagen" (cognate with Danish "haven") means "the garden" while "das" or "dass" (zs would be pronounced identically to s under the orthographic rules of the Nordic languages) is a coarse slang term for an outhouse or in modern usage sometimes also a modern toilet in all the Scandinavian languages, a loan word derived from the German definite article das, originally from the German expression das Häuschen (the small house, i.e. the outhouse), by euphemistic omission of the main word; thus, in the Scandinavian languages Häagen-Dazs would be most reminiscent of a grammatically incorrect way of saying "the garden outhouse" with Hungarian- and German-looking extra letters and digraphs.)
 According to Mattus, it was a tribute to Denmark's exemplary treatment of its Jews during the Second World War, and included an outline map of Denmark on early labels.
 Mattus felt that Denmark was also known for its dairy products and had a positive image in the United States.
 His daughter Doris Hurley reported in the 1996 PBS documentary An Ice Cream Show that her father sat at the kitchen table for hours saying nonsensical words until he came up with a combination he liked.
 The reason he chose this method was so that the name would be unique and original.